On the Influence of Parallax Effects in Thick Silicon Sensors in Coherent Diffraction Imaging: Modeling the Spatial Response - Point Spread Function

 For the mathematical description of the spatial response of a planar pixelated detector in a scattering experiment, we use the generalized concept of the Point Spread Function (PSF).
 We consider the response of the sensor to photons with energy $E$ incident at an AOI of $2\Theta$.
 The intensity distribution of a pointlike object as detected by the detector $I(x,y)$ is then given by

-where $I_0$ is the scattered intensity in units of photons per X-ray pulse.
+where $I_0$ is the scattered intensity in units of photons per X-ray pulse and $u,v$ the integration variables of this convolution integral.
 The point spread function $PSF(x,y,E,2\Theta)$ depends on the location of the POI in detector pixel coordinates $(x,y)$, the photon energy $E$, and the scattering angle $2\Theta$.
 To model the relevant PSF parameter space and study its influence on CXDI applications, we simulated X-ray absorption in the sensor bulk for photon energies ranging from $E=6\,\text{keV}$ and $25\,\text{keV}$ in $\Delta E= 1\,\text{keV}$ steps.
-Using a quadratic pixel geometry with a $1\mu\text{m}$ pixel pitch provides sufficiently high resolution, allowing us to infer the effects of larger pixel sizes by re-binning the PSF.
+Using a quadratic pixel geometry with a $1\,\mu\text{m}$ pixel pitch provides sufficiently high resolution, allowing us to infer the effects of larger pixel sizes by re-binning the PSF.

 Our simulation treats X-ray absorption, the subsequent charge transport, and collection processes in the fully depleted sensor bulk separately, enabling us to distinguish their contributions to the PSF.
 We model the X-ray electromagnetic interaction using the Geant4 toolkit Version 10 \citep{geant4,Allison:2006a}.
 We are using the Livermore physics list to simulate photon and electron interaction.
 For each AOI, the sensor was illuminated with $10^5$ photons striking the entrance window at the POI, located at $x_{\text{POI}}= 100\,\mu\text{m}$ and $y_{\text{POI}} =100\,\mu\text{m}$ (marked with a red dot) as shown in the coordinate systems in Fig.~\ref{Fig:PSF-vs-Energy-AOI}.